 Cranmer was sent to extract a confession from a nearly hysterical Katheryn.
 He told her that Henry would be merciful towards her, which calmed her down, and then pushed her to admitting her relationship with Dereham.
 It seems that he hoped to demonstrate a pre-contract, which would have allowed an annulment of her marriage to Henry, but Katheryn either did not understand the implications of the legal situation, or was too honest to lie.
 She maintained that she had never intended to marry Dereham.

 Before long, even the hope of a reprieve on this score was removed, as orders came to Cranmer not to mention it again.
 This was probably once suspicion had fallen on Culpepper.

 On 14th November, Katheryn was taken from Hampton Court to Syon House, a dissolved Bridgettine convent.

-Both Katheryn and Culpepper vigorously denied have committed adultery, but they could not deny that they had spent time together in secret, aided and abetted by Katheryn’s chief lady, Jane, Lady Rochford whose husband, George Boleyn, had been executed for alleged incest with his sister, Queen Anne Boleyn.
+Both Katheryn and Culpepper vigorously denied having committed adultery, but they could not deny that they had spent time together in secret, aided and abetted by Katheryn’s chief lady.
+This was Jane, Lady Rochford whose husband, George Boleyn, had been executed for alleged incest with his sister, Queen Anne Boleyn.

-On 22nd December, the King’s Council demoted Katheryn from the rank of Queen.
+On 22 December, the king’s Council demoted Katheryn from the rank of queen.
 Two days later she was indicted for treason.
-An Act of Attainder was passed by Parliament on 27th January 1542, despite some misgivings amongst the legislators, as there was no proof that Katheryn had committed adultery.
+An Act of Attainder was passed by Parliament on 27 January 1542, despite some misgivings amongst the legislators, as there was no proof that Katheryn had committed adultery.
 Henry signed the act into law on 11th February, the day after Katheryn had been sent to the Tower.